01Certain Sick Pay and Injury Benefits

 The jury awards you $500,000 for your pain and suffering.
 That’s tax-free income.
 The judge awards you another $500,000 to teach your neighbor a lesson—that he should never drive drunk again.
 This part is taxable income to you.

 And if you’re also awarded $125,000 for a year’s lost wages because you couldn’t work while you recovered, this is taxable income as well.
-If you hadn’t been injured, you would have collected the same amount in taxable earnings.
+If you hadn’t been injured, you would have collected taxable earnings for the same amount.

 Most types of public assistance are non-taxable income.
 If you collect welfare, you don’t have to pay taxes on that money.
 The same applies to SSI—Supplemental Security Income—and all other needs-based programs.
 You’re receiving this money because your earning potential is such that you could not survive without it.
 This provision also includes Medicare Part A and Part B benefits.